 “If decentralisation is ever achieved, it would go back to ongoing cooperation between citizens and governments.
 This is the only way we could speak of decent solid waste management, or participation, or good governance for all that matters.” – Serena Ibrahim, Researcher in Urban Planning

 The conference was closed by MP Georges Adwan, Head of the Administration and Justice Committee, who works in the decentralisation bill subcommittee.
 In looking ahead at 2019, Mr Adwan highlighted the importance of developing a decentralisation law that targets improved services at the local level.
 Adwan announced that more work will be put into the bill in the coming months and that reforming any law, and more importantly forming a decentralisation law, should be in tandem with building awareness and education for citizens and authorities.

 “Right now, serious work is being dedicated to the Decentralisation Bill.
 We aim to have 2019 as the year of decentralisation in Lebanon.” – MP Georges Adwan, Head of Administration and Justice Committee

-During the conference a documentary produced by DRI and Quarter 8 was screened for the firs time.
+During the conference a documentary produced by DRI was screened for the firs time.
 It presented the link between decentralisation and service public service delivery, and discussed the prospects for decentralisation reform in Lebanon.
 The film contained testimonials from prominent figures such as MP Adwan, MP Ziad Hawwat (a former mayor of Jbeil Municipality), MP Nawwaf Mousawwi, and other experts who work on issues concerning decentralisation and local development.